juju-solutions/juju-solutions.github.io/_posts/2014-11-26-debug-hooks-ext-plugin.md

 EOF
 {% endhighlight %}

-This configuration will use the standard keybindings (C-b) for tmux instead of the screen keybindings (C-a) that debug-hooks normally uses.
+This configuration will use the standard keybindings (`Ctrl-b`) for tmux instead of the screen keybindings (`Ctrl-a`) that debug-hooks normally uses.
 It will also upload your VIM configuration and execute `my-dhx-init.sh` on the remote machine upon the first connect to perform any additional customizations (e.g., installing ipdb for improved debugging of charms written in python).